+The PUCO should reverse its order that ends consumer protections put in place during the coronavirus for Dominion customers.
+Instead the PUCO should extend those consumer protections based on changed (worsened) circumstances for Ohioans.
 The statutory standard for abrogating or modifying some portions of the Transition Plan Order is met here.
-The PUCO should grant and hold rehearing on the matters specified in this Application for Rehearing and abrogate or modify the Transition Plan Order consistent with OCC's Recommendations herein.
+The PUCO should grant and hold rehearing on the matters specified in this Application for Rehearing and abrogate or modify the Transition Plan Order consistent with OCC's Recommendations.